pivotal/docs-tap/vscode-extension/getting-started.hbs.md

 if the targeting Kubernetes cluster enabled by Tanzu Application Platform is not running on your local machine.

-To create a `workload.yaml` file by using the Code Snippets:
+To create a `Tiltfile` file by using the Code Snippets:

 1. Create a file named `Tiltfile` with no file extension in the root directory of your project.
 For example, `my project/Tiltfile`.
-1. Open the new Tiltfile file in VS Code and enter `tanzu tiltfile` in the file to trigger the Code Snippets, and then either press Enter or left-click the `tanzu catalog-info` text in the drop-down menu.
+1. Open the new Tiltfile file in VS Code and enter `tanzu tiltfile` in the file to trigger the Code Snippets, and then either press Enter or left-click the `tanzu tiltfile` text in the drop-down menu.
     ![A new file called Tiltfile with the words "tanzu tiltfile" written in it and an action menu showing "tanzu tiltfile"](../images/vscode-tiltfile.png)
 1. Fill in the template by pressing the Tab key.